-opinions expressed on this blog are solely those of the author, not LSU, the Manship School nor the Reilly Center for Media & Public Affairs.
+Opinions expressed on this blog are solely those of the author, not LSU, not the Manship School.

-Mann’s essays and reviews have appeared in numerous publications, including the New York Times, the Boston Globe, Politico and the New Orleans Times-Picayune.
+Mann’s essays and reviews have appeared in numerous publications, including the New York Times, the Boston Globe, Politico and Smithsonian.
 He has discussed his research and appeared as a political analyst on numerous national television and radio programs, including MSNBC, CBS News, ABC News and National Public Radio.

 He is also the creator of the political blog, “Something Like the Truth,” named to “The Fix’s Best State-Based Political Blogs” list in the Washington Post in 2013.
 One of his posts during the 2012 presidential election, “Beware the Crowdsmanship,” was featured by Slate.com in the story, “Required Reading for the 2012 Election: The Best Stories about the Obama Romney Contest.”

 Prior to joining the LSU faculty in 2006, Mann spent more than 20 years in the political arena, working for three United States senators and a Louisiana governor.
 He was communications director to Louisiana Governor Kathleen Blanco, after serving 19 years as a U.S. Senate aide.
 He was state director to U.S. Senator John Breaux of Louisiana, and served as Breaux’s press secretary.
 He also served as press secretary to U.S. Senator Russell Long of Louisiana.
 He was also press secretary for the 1990 re-election campaign of U.S. Senator J. Bennett Johnston of Louisiana, the 1992 and 1998 Breaux re-election campaigns and the 2003 Blanco campaign.